Software development best practices

 • Add notations with Schema.org structured data.
 This allows you to sum up the paramount pieces of your content in a machine-readable format.
 You can, for example, specify the page’s data type (like stating that it’s a “Recipe”).
 Or you could list all the ingredients that make up the recipe.
 Just make sure that this metadata is, in fact, correct with Google’s tool for structured data testing.
 And never label your content with the wrong data type.

-• Test your SPA for multiple browsers using tools like BrowserStack.com, Browserling.com or BrowserShots.org.
+• Test your SPA for multiple browsers using tools like BrowserStack.com and Browserling.com.

 • Optimize your SPA for speed before you’ve made it available to the public.
 Although Googlebot can wait for more than 5-20 seconds before indexing your page, few real users will wait that long.